 We do not know when or whether we will successfully complete the development of the planned development-stage or next generation exoskeletal technologies, or any other proposed, developmental, or contemplated product for any of our target markets.
 We continue to seek to improve our technologies before we are able to produce a commercially viable product.
-Failure to improve on any of our technologies could delay or prevent their successful development for any of our target markets.
+For example, we have developed and are continuing to evaluate our Nomad product in the clinical setting.
+While we expect to begin broadly selling the Nomad product beginning in 2026, we may be unsuccessful in our clinical efforts or receive negative patient feedback, which may delay such rollout or result in us abandoning the Nomad product altogether.

+Failure to improve any of our technologies could delay or prevent their successful development for any of our target markets.
 Developing any technology into a marketable product is a risky, time-consuming and expensive process.
 You should anticipate that we will encounter setbacks, discrepancies requiring time-consuming and costly redesigns and changes and that there is the possibility of outright failure.
 We may not meet our product development, manufacturing, regulatory, commercialization and other milestones.